easyRTML/easyRTML/easyRTML_PakageContent/README.md

 data_acquisition = DataAQ(filename=filename, serial_port=serial_port, baud_rate=baud_rate)

 """
+-Protocol to record data:
+  * Data should be recorded in Continious Motion
+  * Mean geature duration should be aproximately 1 sec.
+  * For good results, record for minimum 30 sec with 30 repetation of motion for that label.

 - The code will pormt to enter the Duration of data to be recorded.
 - You can record multiple labels, to perfrom multiclass classificcation as required.
 - You can record the data again for any label if not recorded perfectly.